 Massachusetts is also a pioneer in its efforts to reform the health care delivery system in order to provide integrated care for high risk populations and for those with chronic disease including mental, behavioral, and substance use disorders.
 This includes initiatives such as the Children's Behavioral Health Initiative (CBHI), the Patient Centered Medical Home Initiative and the program to integrate services for individuals dually eligible for Medicaid and Medicare.

-To advance this priority and support the Patrick-Murray Administration’s agenda to contain health care costs, EOHHS has launched a number of activities.
+To advance this priority, EOHHS has launched a number of activities.
 Select key activities are highlighted below.

 Strategic goals supporting Health Care Access, Quality, and Affordability